REOSC/reosc-api/README.md

     $ npm start

-## Now you Can modify the file to update your Masternodes name when connected to our stats server.
+## Now you Can modify node.js file LINE25: to update your Masternodes Name when connected to our stats server.

     $ cd lib/node.js

+    LINE25 : var INSTANCE_NAME = "REOSC_Masternode";